 Listen to Scott's Messages:

-January 31st (No Message) March 28th - The King's Entrance
+January 31st (No Message) April 18th - Departing the Gospel

 We hope you enjoy the music!